ArasLabs/kanban-like-task-management/README.md

 ## License

-Aras Labs projects are published to Github under the MIT license.
+Aras Labs projects are published to GitHub under the MIT license.
 See the [LICENSE file](./LICENSE.md) for license rights and limitations.